crisnapatel/HPCIITD/DontBlockMeHPC/README.md

 1. Put ".DontBlockMeHPC.sh", ".DontBlockMeHPC_Primary.sh" and ".sourceme.sh" in your HOME directory.
 2. add "source $HOME/.sourceme.sh" in your bashrc file
 3. Source your bashrc file ("source ~/.bashrc") or simply close and reopen the terminal.
+   If you're still unsure how to do it, https://www.youtube.com/watch?v=eu9Z1jan6RE

 ## You may want to keep in mind:
 1. This is only an attempt to kill CPU-hungry jobs on the login[01-04] nodes.